 Here are the different choices you have in this menu:

 - File Format – This is where you choose your file format.
 You can choose an AVI movie file, images, or both.
-I always choose to shoot my time lapses in images as I like to edit my images in Adobe Lightroom before creating the final time lapse.
-However, you can choose the AVI file format or both AVI file format and images if you don’t want to edit the images you took for the time lapse or if you don’t have photo editing software.
-The good thing about choosing an AVI file format is that you’ll be able to view and use your time lapse right after shooting it.
+I always choose to shoot my time-lapses in images as I like to edit my images in Adobe Lightroom before creating the final time-lapse.
+The good thing about choosing an AVI file format is that you’ll be able to view and use your time-lapse right after shooting it.
 NOTE: The selection on this screen does not determine if your images are shot in RAW or the frame rate of your AVI video.
 This is selected on tab 2 of the menu.

 - Interval – This is where you choose the time interval between each shot.
 You can choose an interval between 1 second and 60 seconds.

-- Shots – The number of total shots in your time lapse.
-I always like to set the number of shots higher than I think I need because you can stop the time lapse whenever you want by hitting the ‘menu’ button during the time lapse.
+- Shots – The number of total shots in your time-lapse.
+I always like to set the number of shots higher than what I think I need.
+You can stop the time-lapse whenever you want by hitting the ‘menu’ button during the time-lapse

 Menu Tab 1

 - Exit Application: no use at this point, but it is how you would exit the app once you are done.

 - Application Top: This is where you access the theme selection menu that we went over already.

 - Application Settings: This is where you access the Application Settings menu that we went over already.

 - Self-timer: Allows you to choose between a 2-second delay or no delay after you press the shutter button to start the time-lapse.
 I like to have this on a 2-second delay to help minimize the impact of camera shake from pressing the shutter button.